aowen87/VisIt-Sphinx-Python-Manual/quickrecipes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 VisIt provides a number of options for saving files, including:
-fileformat, filename, and image size, to name a few.
+format, fileName, and image width and height, to name a few.
 These attributes
 are grouped into the SaveWindowAttributes object.
 To set the options
 that VisIt uses to save files, you must create a SaveWindowAttributes
 object, change the necessary attributes, and call the